-The Association was established in 1969 and has members from dozens of different universities and over 15 countries, including academics, postgraduate students and others with an interest in Southeast Asia.
-In addition, there are members with no current university affiliation – they are people who just love Southeast Asia!
+The Association was established in 1969 and has members from dozens of different universities and over 15 countries, including academics, postgraduate students and other people who are just interested in Southeast Asia.

-Janet worked in Indonesia in the 1980s and 90s as an environmental activist and tour organiser, and subsequently worked and researched elsewhere in Southeast Asia, including Malaysia, Laos and Vietnam.
+Secretary: Dr Janet Cochrane worked in Indonesia in the 1980s and 90s as an environmental activist and tour organiser, and subsequently worked and researched elsewhere in Southeast Asia, including Malaysia, Laos and Vietnam.
 Her research interests focus on the interface between rural development, biodiversity conservation and tourism, and especially on the evolving role of protected areas in the 21st century and on the factors leading to social-ecological resilience in tourism systems.
-She retired in 2016 as Senior Research Fellow in Responsible Tourism Management at Leeds Beckett University and continues to undertake consultancy work in Europe and Asia.
+She is a Visiting Fellow at Leeds University and Research Associate at Leeds Beckett University, and does consultancy work in Europe and Asia.

-Chris is a part-qualified accountant working at EY, having done all his examinations over the past two years.
-Prior to working, he completed his undergraduate degree in Statistics and Economics at UCL in 2014.
-Besides the UK, Chris has also lived in both Indonesia and Singapore where he completed his education until high school.
+Treasurer: Chris Wongsosaputro is a part-qualified accountant working at EY.
+He completed his undergraduate degree in Statistics and Economics at UCL in 2014.
+Besides the UK, Chris has also lived in both Indonesia and Singapore, where he completed his education until high school.
 He joined ASEASUK due to his continued interest in developments in his native Southeast Asia, in particular within the political field.
 Chris speaks Bahasa Indonesia and Bahasa Malaysia fluently so members with an interest in either or both languages can reach out to him.
 Outside of work, he enjoys running, exercising, having coffee or a pint, dancing and karaoke.

 Other Committee Members: